ellie991/TV-series-analysis/README.md

 Results

 Our analysis revealed key differences in the sentiment trends and topics between the two series, reflecting their distinct narrative styles and character development arcs.
-The final report summarizing these results is available in the "REPORT PROJECT" file.
-(Please note: The report is in Italian.)
+SENTIMENTAL ANALYSIS (series and characters): The Vampire Diaries* exhibits a darker, more intense sentiment, reflecting its dramatic and supernatural themes; The Big Bang Theory shows a lighter, more positive sentiment, consistent with its comedic and everyday themes.
+TOPIC MODELING: The Vampire Diaries focuses on themes such as romance, vengeance, and supernatural elements; The Big Bang Theory centers on science, relationships, and pop culture.
+These findings highlight the distinct narrative and thematic approaches of the two series.